chai314/UnpossibleCathexis/content/posts/skhh.md

   I'll take them on.
 And I'm sorry.
 </p>

-I know, Thomas, I know you're filled with remorse and you don't mean to pulverize our property but you just can't help but be the rippling, striated, shimmering, serrated monster fourteen and a half standard deviations ahead of the curve that you are with that body, that coruscating musculature of a classical Hero, and you just can't help it when repressed memories effervesce their miasmic fumes from under sheets and sheets of your subconscious scaffolding, and the pop of the bubbles is Greek fire, napalm to your mind, ice so cold it burns, radioactive stellar bursts in an infant's sickly yawn, the weeping venom of the widow in black now consigning to her fate in maritiphagy[^1], her rank tragedy the utmost kinography to Mother Nature dearest, wickedest, with malice aforementioned.
+I know, Thomas, I know that you're filled with remorse and you don't mean to pulverize our property but you just can't help but be the rippling, striated, shimmering, serrated monster fourteen and a half standard deviations ahead of the curve that you are with that body, that coruscating musculature of a classical Hero, that you just can't help it when repressed memories effervesce their miasmic fumes from under sheets and sheets of your subconscious scaffolding, and the pop of the bubbles is Greek fire, napalm to your mind, ice so cold it burns, radioactive stellar bursts in an infant's sickly yawn, the weeping venom of the widow in black now consigning to her fate in maritiphagy[^1], her rank tragedy the utmost kinography to Mother Nature dearest, wickedest, with malice aforementioned.
 So I don't scold ya; I'm not your mum or anyone else's for that matter.
 But man, you gotta get help.
 Pains me to do this, trust me, but it's the bad that happens for your own good.
 You're banned from all gyms in the country – don't doubt it, I've got a lot of friends.
 As for gyms outside the country... do you think The Hulk flew economy?
 <p align='right'>
   I get it.
 </p>